-Students enrolled in ESE programs shall be promoted based on the acquisition of credits.
+High school students enrolled in ESE programs shall be promoted based on the acquisition of credits.
 Credits are earned through the successful completion of the Florida Standards or Access Points to the Florida Standards in reading/ language arts, math, social studies, and science.